 Petrobras is globally recognized as the world’s leading deep-water company, producing in excess of 2.6 million barrels a day.

-The memorandum of understanding will see the companies explore cooperation in areas including upstream, downstream, trading and across low carbon initiatives.
+The memorandum of understanding will see the companies explore cooperation in areas including upstream, downstream, trading and across low initiatives.

 The alliance is also expected to include the transfer of technology, as well as joint training and research.